 We explore the role of comparables in price formation.
 Using data on corporate loans, we exploit the lag between loans’ closing dates and their inclusion in a widely-used comparables database to identify the causal effect of past transactions on new transaction pricing.
 We find that comparables pricing is an important determinant of individual loan spreads, but a failure to account for the overlap in information across loans leads to pricing mistakes.
 A comparable’s influence grows with repeated use through its impact on intervening transactions.
 Moreover, market conditions prevailing at the time a comparable was priced also unduly influence subsequent loans.

 Journal of Finance, 2019

 We propose an explanation for the prominent role of manufacturers in the financing of their own product sales, often referred to as "captive financing."
 By lending against their own product as collateral, durable goods manufacturers commit to support resale values in future periods, thereby raising prices and preserving rents today.
 Using data on captive financing by the manufacturers of heavy equipment, we find that captive backed models retain higher resale values.
 This, in turn, conveys higher pledgeability, even for individual machines financed by banks.
 Although motivated as a rent seeking device, captive financing generates positive spillovers by relaxing credit constraints.

-"Is the Risk of Sea Level Capitalized in Residential Real Estate?" (joint with Matt Spiegel)
+2. "Is the Risk of Sea Level Capitalized in Residential Real Estate?" with M. Spiegel

 Conditionally accepted, Review of Financial Studies